 Back to Section 3: Criteria for Obtaining the ACS Certificate of Attainment Back to Top

-- Firstly, there are NO approved degree courses or approved Universities for Clinical Sciences, unlike other healthcare professions registered under HPC.
+- Firstly, there are NO approved degree courses or approved Universities for Clinical Sciences, unlike other healthcare professions registered under HCPC.
 You must simply have a 1st or 2nd Class Honours degree in an appropriate subject relating to the modality or sub-modality.
 Sub-modalities are specialisations occurring in some professions.
 Registrants need to be assessed in the skills of that sub-modality although they will be registered under the umbrella modality.
 Obviously someone trained in one specific sub-modality may not be qualified to work in a different sub-modality of that profession – however changing roles do not require re-registration, see elsewhere.

-- Your supervisor for the work MUST be a registered as either a consultant Clinical Scientist or a medical professional and they must countersign and vouch for your work and time of your training period.
+- Your supervisor for the work MUST be registered as either a consultant Clinical Scientist or a medical professional and they must countersign and vouch for your work and time of your training period.
 You may have more than one supervisor.

 - You must comply with either Route ONE or Route TWO requirements, see below.